-R+D+i-related activity in Adif is managed by the Network Management and Innovation Department, with the goal of promoting knowledge and technological development in the scientific-technical community, and the Spanish economy, by nurturing innovation and research in the railway sector.
+From the outset, Adif has always pursued innovation and technological development, which are seen as the ideal way of promoting knowledge and technological development in the scientific-technical community, and also of boosting the growth of the Spanish economy, by nurturing innovation and research in the railway sector.

 - Modernisation and management of assets

 - Reinforcement of Spain’s position of leadership in world railway technology

 - Increased efficiency and productivity in technological processes.

 - Implementation and transfer of newly developed technology, coordinating its roll-out

 - Protection of research results through incorporation into Adif’s portfolio of intangible assets

 - Financing for R&D&I through involvement in national and European public procurement competitions

 - Dialogue with institutions and companies to promote research projects

 - Generation of revenue through intangible assets